Python SDK Quickstart

 Your First API Call

-The Python SDK is fully async and uses the async context manager pattern for automatic resource cleanup.
+The Python SDK provides both synchronous and asynchronous clients.
+Use context managers for automatic resource cleanup.

 import asyncio